Why Sitting on the Floor (and Getting Back Up) Is One of the Best Things You Can Do for Your Body

 chair cat sleeping

-...all skills that are essential to staying active and mobile as you age.
-Let’s explore why spending some time on the floor can make a big difference in your long-term vitality.
+Let’s explore why spending some time on the floor can make a big difference in your long-term well-being.

 Benefits of Sitting on the Floor